Pilar Corrias

-Pilar Corrias is a British contemporary art gallery founded by Pilar Corrias (born 1969 in Rome).
+Pilar Corrias (born 1969 in Rome), is a British contemporary art gallery founded by Pilar Corrias.

 History

 Founded by art historian Pilar Corrias, a former director of Lisson Gallery and Haunch of Venison, the gallery opened on 16 October 2008 with the exhibition October by Philippe Parreno.
-The show featured a cast aluminium Christmas tree titled Fraught Times: For Eleven Months of the Year It's an Artwork and in December It’s Christmas (October), which is now held in the collection of the Pompidou Centre.
+The show featured a cast aluminium Christmas tree titled Fraught Times: For Eleven Months of the Year It's an Artwork and in December It's Christmas (October), which is now held in the collection of the Pompidou Centre.
 American visual artist Rachel Rose first exhibited her work Lake Valley at Pilar Corrias in 2016, which was later presented at the 2017 Venice Biennale and the Carnegie International, 57th Edition, 2018.
 A number of the artists discovered by Corrias had their first UK solo show at the gallery, including Ian Cheng, Helen Johnson, Tala Madani, Christina Quarles, Mary Reid Kelley, Tschabalala Self and Gisela McDaniel.

 Its first 3800 sqft gallery space in Eastcastle Street, London, designed by Rem Koolhaas, opened in 2008.
 At the time, Corrias was the first woman to open a new art gallery in the West End of London for a decade.
 In July 2021, the gallery opened a second 1200 sqft space in Savile Row, London, designed by Oslo architects Hesselbrand, with Chalk Mark, an exhibition by Iranian-American artist Tala Madani.
 In October 2023 the gallery opened a new 5000 sqft flagship space on Conduit Street in Mayfair, London, with a solo exhibition by Christina Quarles.